Grass Pollen Allergy

 - Coughing

-These symptoms usually appear during the times of the year when grass pollen is in the air.
+These symptoms usually appear during the grass pollen season, which is late spring and summer.
 They can be very uncomfortable and may interfere with daily activities.

 Where is Grass Pollen Found?